AnnMarieW/dash-pylette/README.md

 4. **Set Frame Color**: Set the selected color as the frame color for the image to see it in action.
 5. **Experiment**: Try out different images, algorithms, and sorting methods to discover unique color combinations.

-### Find more information in the [Pylette GitHub](https://github.com/qTipTip/Pylette)
-Don't forget to give both this library and Pylette a :star: !

 ### License